 Grusonia hystrix, Opuntia hystrix

 Cylindropuntia hystrix is a shrubby cactus with cylindrical segments covered with long spines.
 Segments are green, with strong tubercles and up to 6 inches (15 cm) long.
-Flowers are red and up to 1.2 inch (3 cm) in diameter.
+Flowers are red and up to 1.2 inches (3 cm) in diameter.